 OK.
 So you may have some spyware installed on your phone — now what?

+Now let’s talk about rooted phones.
+Owning a rooted phone is certainly a plus to some of us, but it comes with serious risks.
+Root users can dig into the system and modify the code.
+This could make it very hard to combat spyware.
 Remember Avast!
 Mobile Security?
 They could install their phone tracking software straight into the system files, making their solution survive even factory data resets.
-They did it for your security, but who is to say hackers won’t do it for the opposite reasons?
+They did it for your security, but who says hackers won’t do it for opposite reasons?

 Other root-related content: